daanx/effect-bench/README.md

 ```
 Notes:

-- answer `No` if asked to uninstall a previous version!)
+- Answer `No` if asked to uninstall a previous version!
-- the first `util/bundle` build may fail in the `scut` variant, run it again.
+- The first `util/bundle` build may fail in the `scut` variant, run it again.
-- on macOSX, the bundle name ends with `-osx-amd64.tar.gz`
+- On macOSX, the bundle name ends with `-osx-amd64.tar.gz`
-- the git `reset` is needed in case the cabal file changes.
+- The git `reset` is needed in case the cabal file changes.

 And go back up again:
 ```